Cecypo-Tech/ERPNext-PowerPlay/README.md

   - Must include a title, any of:`customer, supplier, title`
   - Must include a total, any of: `grand_total, total`
   - Must include a print count: `custom_print_count`
+  - Add `Company` if using multiple companies in a site
 - Filter list
   - Sample: `["Sales Invoice","docstatus","=","1"], ["Sales Invoice","etr_invoice_number","!=",""], ["Sales Invoice","posting_date",">","2024-01-01"], ["Sales Invoice","total","!=","0"]`
     - Explaination of the filters;